Line Walker 2: Invisible Spy: Plot

 The following day, the operation to protect Yiu Ho Yee is set into motion, and she is transported to a safe house.
 Meanwhile, Ching arranges a meeting with Cheng and Demon.
 Mr. Tung issues a dire ultimatum: if Yiu is not handed over, he will launch a bombing campaign across Hong Kong.
 The terrorists raid the safe house when the location is compromised and the iris scan on Yiu is completed.
 A violent shootout breaks out between the police and the terrorists after Mr. Tung orders the terrorists, Cheng and Demon to eliminate Ching.
 Ching narrowly escapes and contacts Mr. Tung, explaining that the iris scan video sent to them was another virus.
 The video sent to Mr. Tung's team—appearing to show Yiu being captured—is revealed to be pre-recorded with a decoy posed as Yiu during the tunnel exchange and that the real Yiu Ho Yee is viewing their secrets as the terrorists who had been after Yiu were ambushed and eliminated.
 Furious, Mr. Tung demands for Yiu to be killed.

 Soon after, the van transporting Yiu is attacked.
 Before being fatally shot on Mr. Tung's command, Yiu manages to disclose two critical pieces of information: Mr. Tung's true headquarters are in Hong Kong, not Spain, and the exact locations of the bombs.
-Acting swiftly, the police are able to locate and disarm the explosives.
-Mr. Tung is ultimately killed during the raid on his Hong Kong base.
+The police are able to locate and disarm the explosives and Mr. Tung is killed during the raid on his Hong Kong base.

 Cheng catches up to Ching and helps him, having revealed he and Cheng had communicated via the Rubik's Cube to save Ching Ching.
 Demon pursues them via a car chase which they crash.
 Suffering a grave injury where Cheng tries to help him, Ching reveals Cheng's daughter has been saved and both men make amends before Demon catches up and shoots Cheng.
-They fight with Demon despite their grave injuries and manage to kill him by overpowering him and pushing him towards a bull charging at the trio, where Demon is thrown against a tower by the bull, that breaks his neck.
+They fight with Demon despite their grave injuries and manage to kill him by overpowering him and pushing him towards a bull charging at the trio.
+Demon is thrown against a tower by the bull and breaks his neck.
 Cheng and Ching dies from their injuries and Ching Ching is saved.
-The film ends with the police arresting moles and being able to save children from the terrorists.
+The film ends with the police arresting moles and saving children from the terrorists.